 - LGBT+ (including Sexual Orientation, Gender Reassignment, Marriage and Civil Partnership)

 - Religion or Belief

-All Equality Champions promote and raise awareness around equality issues and provide feedback to the Equality and Diversity Strategy Committee.
+All Champions promote and raise awareness around equality issues and provide feedback to the Equality and Diversity Strategy Committee.

 Their role includes:

 - Assisting with the progression of equality objectives as outlined in the Equality and Diversity Strategy.

 - Working with relevant staff and student equality networks.

 You'll find more information about the Equality Champions and their individual roles below.

 The University of Glasgow is committed to ensuring opportunities are open to all staff and students whatever age when they come to the University.
 Age will not be a barrier to accessing employment rights and benefits, or entering on courses, except where this can be objectively justified.